 However, getting your own best beginner oscilloscope can be the tricky task.
-One may have a lot of questions in his mind, like what parameters should I look for?
+You may have a lot of questions in mind, like what parameters should I look for?
 What should be the price range for a beginner scope?
-In this post, I try to help you solve this tricky task and find you the best oscilloscope if you are a beginner.
+In this post, I try to help you solve this tricky task and find you the best oscilloscope if you are a beginner or hobbyist.

-- 1 The best beginner oscilloscope in 2018
+- 1 The best beginner oscilloscope in 2019

 - 2 There Are Other Great Options Available

-- 3 People/Projects use these beginner oscilloscopes
+- 3 Best usage of these beginner oscilloscopes

 - 4 What is an Oscilloscope?

-- 5 Parameters to look for in a beginner Oscilloscope
+- 6 Parameters to look for in a beginner Oscilloscope

-- 6 Final words
+- 7 Final words on best oscilloscopes

-The best beginner oscilloscope in 2018
+The best beginner oscilloscope in 2019

 1. Beginner Oscilloscope from Siglent Technologies (SDS1052DL)